flatiron/viewful/README.md

 # Philosophy

 `Viewful` is designed to establish the minimal amount of convention needed to create Isomorphic JavaScript views.
-It supports *all* templating engines available for JavaScript and is completely pluggable for customization. `Viewful` also includes a very basic <a href="#presenter">Presenter Pattern</a> to help build complex User-Interfaces.
+It supports *all* templating engines available for JavaScript and is completely pluggable for customization. `Viewful` also includes a basic <a href="#presenter">Presenter Pattern</a> to help build complex User-Interfaces.

 # Installation